As an advanced organizational consultant and coach, whether independent or internal, you will benefit from:

 When will it take place?

 The program is organized into three modules that are spaced approximately three months apart.
 Each module starts begins with a group dinner and ends on on the third day at 4 pm.

 The next Dynamics of Consulting program will begin in January of 2022.

-The program takes place in the beautiful Penn Club (University of Pennsylvania), in midtown Manhattan, within walking distance of the theater district.
+The January and April modules of the 2021 program will take place virtually.
+The final module in October will take place in the beautiful Penn Club (University of Pennsylvania), in midtown Manhattan, within walking distance of the theater district.

 Enrollment is limited.